vllry/cayman-hugo-theme/README.md

 Hugo version `0.54.0` or higher is required.
 View the [Hugo releases](https://github.com/gohugoio/hugo/releases) and download the binary for your OS.

+**Note**: The extended version of Hugo is only required if you wish to edit style-related params in your config file.
+This is because this theme uses Hugo Pipes and SCSS.

 ## Installation

 From the root of your site: